Mike Dean & VAR face backlash again after controversial red card for Soucek | Goal.com

 Mike Dean & VAR face backlash again after controversial red card for Soucek

-Tomas Soucek was controversially sent off during West Ham’s London derby draw with Fulham.
+Tomas Soucek was controversially sent off late in West Ham’s 0-0 London derby draw with Fulham.

 The Czech Republic midfielder was lining up to attack a free kick on the edge of the Fulham box when he tangled with Cottagers striker Aleksandar Mitrovic.